ifohancroft/weechat-vimmode/README.md

 # Description:
 Add vi/vim-like modes and keybindings to WeeChat.

+A fork of [weechat-vimode](https://github.com/GermainZ/weechat-vimode) with the name changed from vimode to vimmode as play on Vi vs Vim, as well as to avoid confusion with the original.

 # Download:
-weechat-vimode is available in the WeeChat scripts repo.
-You can install it by running the following command:
+weechat-vimmode is not yet available in the WeeChat scripts repo, but you can install the original by running the following command:

     /script install vimode.py